Boston Irish Famine Memorial: History

-Maintenance work has been cut back since Flatley's death in 2008.
+When the Memorial was unveiled in 1998, the committee established a Maintenance Fund to keep the park clean year round.
 The Downtown Boston Business Improvement District and a nearby Walgreens pharmacy help with cleaning the park area, but the site was described in 2013 as a "magnet for vagrants and pigeons".

 The memorial was the site of a July 2014 rally in support of the sheltering of immigrant children in Boston.
 It was also the site, in January 2017, of a protest against a crackdown on illegal immigrants.

+In spring 2023, as the 25th Anniversary of the Boston Irish Famine Memorial approached, the Flatley Company and Boston Irish Famine Memorial Trust undertook restoration work on the twin bronze sculptures and eight narrative plaques, along with upgrades to the grounds, fencing, benches and landscaping in the park.
+An event took place on June 28, 2023, to mark the 25th anniversary of the memorial.